spdk/spdk/doc/bdev.md

 `rpc.py delete_compress_bdev COMP_LVS/myLvol`

+To list compression volumes that are only available for deletion because their PMEM file was missing use the following.
+The name parameter is optional and if not included will list all volumes, if used it will return the name or an error that the device does not exist.

+`rpc.py bdev_compress_get_orphans --name COMP_Nvme0n1`

 # Crypto Virtual Bdev Module {#bdev_config_crypto}

 The crypto virtual bdev module can be configured to provide at rest data encryption